 In a similar way to cPanel, SPanel helps users manage their web hosting accounts as well.
 SPanel was wholly developed by ScalaHosting and comes with similar, if not superior, capabilities to cPanel.

-Through SPanel, users can also manipulate all facets of their accounts like manage their websites, webmail, and more.
-It is available as an option on ScalaHosting VPS plans and the ease with which cPanel accounts can be ported over is a strong selling point.
+Through SPanel, users can also manipulate all facets of their accounts, like managing their websites, webmail, and more.
+It is available as an option on ScalaHosting managed VPS plans, and the ease with which cPanel accounts can be ported over is a strong selling point.

-Being built by ScalaHosting, SPanel also means that it isn’t subject to arbitrary price increases in licensing like many competitors.
-In fact, you get to use it for free with your ScalaHosting VPS plans and that includes free migration as well.
+IMPORTANT: SPanel also means that it isn’t subject to arbitrary price increases in licensing like many competitors.
+In fact, you get to use it for free with your ScalaHosting managed VPS plans, and that includes free migration as well.

-SPanel supports various web servers including Apache, LiteSpeed, and Nginx as well.
-As a whole, you get better performance, inclusive services, and most importantly – freedom from the shackles of licensing.
+SPanel supports various web servers, including Apache, LiteSpeed, and Nginx.
+Overall, you get better server performance, inclusive services, and, most importantly – freedom from the shackles of licensing.

 Popular Linux Versions for Hosting

 Because Linux is modular in design concept, it is an OS that has the ability to be fine-tuned for specific uses.
 This led to the rise of various Linux versions or distributions.
 Today, over six hundred Linux distributions are known to exist.

 Of course, each of these has its own degree of popularity within the user community.
 Several Linux versions have gained popularity for use in web and physical servers over the years.
 These include CentOS, Debian, Ubuntu, and OpenSUSE.